andreamazza89/HTTPServer/checklist.md

 # Checklist

+- refactor fakes that use inheritance to use interface instead
 - Refactor Request class, also ensure it handles invalid requests (i.e. at the moment it relies on empty line to read body)
  |--- also add a parse method to separate parsing from initialising
 - Look at Maven warnings when compiling.